julianlk522/julianlk.com/content/quotes.md

 "Trying to avoid something that is unavoidable will have disastrous effects on your ability to trade successfully." - Mark Douglas, _Trading in the Zone_

 "If I had more time, I would have written a shorter letter" - Unknown

+"You'll become like whoever you work with.
+Do you want to become like these people?" - Paul Graham, _When to Do What You Love_

+"Marge, I'd like to be alone with my sandwich." - Homer Simpson, _The Simpsons_